 How Much Does It Cost To Detail Your RV?

 The cost of detailing your RV depends on multiple factors.
-These include the size of your RV, the condition of your RV, the services you want, and of course, the detailer itself.
+These include the size of your RV, its condition, the services you want, and the detailer itself.

-Overall, RV detailing can cost you about $9 to $35 per square foot.
-Keep in mind that the cost differs from one type of RV to another.
-They might have the same dimensions, but their built and interior design might be quite different.
+Overall, RV detailing costs about $9 to $35 per square foot.
+Remember that the cost differs from one type of RV to another.
+They might have the exact dimensions, but their built and interior designs might vary.

 Cost Depending On Size

 Although the average length of an RV is around 33 feet, they can range from 21 to 45 feet in length.
-Since detailers tend to charge by foot for their services, at an average, they can charge around $200 to $350 for a complete detailing of a medium-sized RV.
+Since detailers tend to charge by foot for their services, on average, they can charge around $200 to $350 for a complete detailing of a medium-sized RV.

 This is why the size of your vehicle can make a huge difference when you add up the final cost.
-We have listed down the average cost of detailing RVs of different sizes below for your benefit.
+For your benefit, we have listed the average cost of detailing RVs of different sizes below.

 -